seanhxx/ros_mapping_localization/README.md

 # Localization
 1. `catkin_make`
 2. `source ./devel/setup.sh` or `source ./devel/setup.zsh` if you are using zsh
-3. `roslaunch localization localization.launch` for mapping
+3. `roslaunch localization localization.launch` for localization

 Problem: